Last Revised: 3/4/22

-If you are a Patient: Where you are a patient or caregiver, this will typically involve information about your (or your care receiver’s) health, the impact of this on your personal life, and certain details of your home life that may be relevant to determining eligibility for research studies – such as information about whether you have children; the ethnicity, age and nationality of you or your care receiver; and your availability for further research.
+If you are a Patient: Where you are a patient or caregiver this will typically involve information about your (or your care receiver’s) health, the impact of this on your personal life, and certain details of your home life that may be relevant to determine eligibility for research studies – such as information about whether you have children, your or your care receiver’s ethnicity, age and nationality and your availability for further research.

 What information do we receive from third parties?

 We may use the information you provide us to validate your identity using checks against publicly available information.

 Trinity may also obtain your information from paid recruiters – these recruiters will provide us with your contact details, other information you may have provided them to confirm your eligibility (which could include health, ethnicity or sexual activity data as appropriate if you are a patient) and details of any consent you may have given to pass this information to us.